 Set up your Google Business Profile

 Nowadays, it’s important to have your business’s online presence.
-Build your mechanic shop profile on Google.
-So, when your customers search for a mechanic shop online, your shop comes up, and they can make an appointment online.
+Build your auto shop profile on Google.
+So, when your customers search for an auto repair shop online, your shop comes up, and they can make an appointment online.

-This is where marketing and scheduling features in AutoLeap’s auto repair shop software can really make a difference.
+This is where marketing and scheduling features in auto repair shop management software can really make a difference.
 AutoLeap helps you easily schedule appointments, send reminders, and prepare invoices.
+The software also offers digital marketing services, which help auto shop owners create their websites, logo ideas, and run search engine campaigns to attract more customers.

 Build your local network